LegendaryMediaTV/EGP-Graphai/exports/markdown-par/KJV1769/19-PSA.md

 <sup>26</sup> Let them be ashamed and brought to confusion together that rejoice at mine hurt: let them be clothed with shame and dishonour that magnify [themselves] against me.
 <sup>27</sup> Let them shout for joy, and be glad, that favour my righteous cause: yea, let them say continually, Let the LORD be magnified, which hath pleasure in the prosperity of his servant.
 <sup>28</sup> And my tongue shall speak of thy righteousness [and] of thy praise all the day long.

 ## Chapter 36

-<sup>1</sup> «To the chief Musician, [A Psalm] of David the servant of the LORD.» The transgression of the wicked saith within my heart, [that there is] no fear of God before his eyes.
+> _To the chief Musician, [A Psalm] of David the servant of the LORD._

+<sup>1</sup> The transgression of the wicked saith within my heart, [that there is] no fear of God before his eyes.
 <sup>2</sup> For he flattereth himself in his own eyes, until his iniquity be found to be hateful.
 <sup>3</sup> The words of his mouth [are] iniquity and deceit: he hath left off to be wise, [and] to do good.
 <sup>4</sup> He deviseth mischief upon his bed; he setteth himself in a way [that is] not good; he abhorreth not evil.